CSG safety information for landholders

 Companies by law must notify landholders in writing at least 10 business days before undertaking hydraulic stimulation activities on a property and again within 10 business days of completing those activities.
 These written notices must list the anticipated and actual composition of hydraulic stimulation fluids used, including chemicals and volumes.
 This regulatory requirement ensures landholders are fully informed about the type and extent of authorised activities conducted on their land.

 Hydraulic stimulation fluids used by companies typically comprise 99% water and sand, with the remaining 1% made up of chemical additives commonly used around the house or farm shed (e.g. soap, vinegar).
-Full details of chemicals allowed for use in hydraulic stimulation are also available on the Department of Environment and Heritage Protection (EHP) website.
+Full details of chemicals allowed for use in hydraulic stimulation are also available from the Department of Environment and Science (DES).

 Learn more about hydraulic stimulation.